-Caution:

-Buffers R1 and R2 contain chaotropic salt which is a harmful irritant.
-During operation, always wear a lab coat, disposable gloves, and protective goggles.
+Caution: Buffers R1 contains chaotropic salt which is a harmful irritant.
+During operation, always wear a only for RNA procedures.
+During handling, gloves should be worn at all times.

 In order to prevent RNase contamination, one should use disposable plastic ware.
-Automatic pipettes and non-disposable glassware or plasticware should be sterile/RNase-free and used only for RNA procedures.
-During handling, gloves should be worn at all times.
+Automatic pipettes and non-disposable glassware or plasticware should be sterile/RNase-free and used